 The 2007 Agent Plan, the 2010 Agent Plan and the 2012 Agent Plan (the "Agent Plans") included in the "Equity compensation plans not approved by shareholders" line in the table above are intended to benefit the Company and its shareholders by assisting the Company's wholly-owned operating subsidiary, American Equity Life, in attracting and retaining certain independent agents of outstanding ability and to align the interests of such independent agents with those of the Company's shareholders by increasing their long-term financial stake in the Company's continued success through the use of stock options.
 The 2007 Agent Plan and the 2010 Agent Plan both provided for the issuance of up to an aggregate of 2,500,000 shares of Common Stock.
-The 2012 Agent Plan provided for the issuance of up to an aggregate of 3,000,000 shares of Common Stock.
+The 2012 Agent Plan bern provided for the issuance of up to an aggregate of 3,000,000 shares of Common Stock.
 Each of the Agent Plans has terminated as to future awards without affecting the validity of options outstanding.
 The Agent Plans are administered by the Company's Executive Committee.
 The Executive Committee has the authority to determine sales production criteria for the receipt of awards, the terms of all awards and provisions relating to vesting and any other terms and conditions or restrictions the Executive Committee deems appropriate.
-Options awarded under the Agent Plans are not transferable other than by will or the laws of descent and distribution.
-If there is a Change in Control, as defined in the Agent Plans, or the independent insurance agent dies, the vesting of all outstanding options will accelerate and any other restrictions will lapse.
+Options awarded under the Agent Plans, or the independent insurance agent dies, the vesting of all outstanding options will accelerate and any other restrictions will lapse.